|

 These dried segments can sometimes be seen stuck to the hair around the

 dog's anus.
+A less

 commonly found tapeworm, called Echinococcus, also occurs in